 Tourists are required to use the Cuban Convertible Peso (CUC).
 CUCs are exchangeable at the airport, banks or CADECA exchange offices.

 US dollar notes and coins are not accepted as currency in Cuba.
 Tourists are required to use CUC notes and coins, which are pegged to the US dollar in value.
 Sterling or other currency can be exchanged for CUC at the airport, in banks or CADECA exchange offices in most Cuban towns.
 Surplus Convertible Pesos can also be changed back into sterling at airports, or into euro at banks and CADECA.
 Many hotels do not change sterling although they accept euro.

-To avoid time-consuming visits to banks, it is suggested that you change most of the currency needed for the whole trip either at the airport on arrival, or at Vinales CADECA after the first day’s walk.
+To avoid time-consuming visits to banks, it is suggested that you change most of the currency needed for the whole trip at the Hotel Nacional in Havana.
 Many clients have found that about CUC$300- 350 (equivalent to US$ 300-350) per person is a realistic amount.
 To avoid double currency transaction charges, sterling seems the most practical choice of currency to take.
 Cash is the easiest option, but there are now cash machines in some towns and airports, and these accept most UK credit and debit cards.
 Before travelling to Cuba, you should check with your card provider that your cards are valid for use in Cuba.
 Cards issued by US banks are not accepted.
 Also note commission charges on ATM transactions can be expensive.

 If you opt for cash, obviously concealed body belts and hotel safes (when available) are good choices!
 Notes should be clean (no writing on them or tears) and of £10, £20 or £50 value.